pankshiks/n8n-nodes-touchbasepro/TEST_CASES.md

 - Test To, CC and BCC (all)
 - Try to send an attachment with the email.
 - Test merge fields with empty values
+- Make sure flags are working

+## Leads:

+- Update the API's and make sure we get all paginated data.